sangoma/safepy2/README.md

 ## Talking to Products

-The `safepy.api` library provides a quickly and easy way of getting access to a remote product.
+The `safe.api` library provides a quickly and easy way of getting access to a remote product.
 It fetches the specification file from the device and uses it to dynamically generates a wrapper around the described documentation.
 Care it taken to try and attach documentation